Astergaze-Solutions/aster-form-builder/README.md

 The **Form Builder** is a custom drag-and-drop form builder built using **Next.js**.
 It allows users to create and customize forms dynamically by dragging and dropping various form elements.
 This project is designed to be lightweight, fast, and easy to use.

-This is a modified version of already existing Form Builder by [https://ui.indie-starter.dev/form-builder](Indie UI).
+This is a modified version of already existing Form Builder by [Indie UI](https://ui.indie-starter.dev/form-builder).

 ---